This year, all the stars aligned, and everybody thought Batman was a wonderful family theme for Halloween.

 Stephanie Brown was Robin in 2004, and I always liked the costume.
 As a Halloween costume, I thought it would be appropriate, since the leggings and tunic would allow a lot of freedom of motion, and I could modify it to be a little less revealing.
 Unfortunately, Amelia hated the idea.
 She nixed the costume as "not girly enough," and requested something "prettier."
 After flipping through every pattern book at JoAnn's, I came up with this:

+I made very few modifications to the pattern.
+All I did was add the Robin logo and the laces.
 At first, the tutu was a full, knee-length skirt, but after she wore it to a few parties, it became obvious that the longer skirt made it hard for her to move around, and I trimmed it to make it a fuller, ballet-like tutu.
 When she wore the costume to Halloween carnivals, she took off the tutu and put on a pair of bike shorts before she hit the bounce houses.

 Her cape was the same cape pattern I use every year: